confirm/mopidy-pummeluff/README.rst

     sudo usermod -a -G spi,gpio mopidy

-If you're planning to use a card to shutdown the system, you also need to create a sudo rule, so that the ``mopidy`` user can shutdown the system without a password prompt:
+If you're planning to use a button or card to shutdown the system, you also need to create a sudo rule, so that the ``mopidy`` user can shutdown the system without a password prompt:

 .. code-block:: bash